ShannonZ/FISTA-1/README.md

 - [ ] test_fista_lasso();

 ## What to do next/still to be done
+- check bit-exactness for fista general and fista_lasso
 - investigate why the mex files needs blas_win64_MT.dll and lapack_win64_MT.dll to run properly
+- there is a warning when building the C++ code (minor: overlapping directory for output compilation)
-- improve design in order to pass cost functions, gradiant and projections as functions pointers
+- improve design in order to pass cost functions, gradiant and projections as functions pointers for the fista algorithm
-- check bit-exactness for fista general and fista_lasso
 - testing could be improved.
-For instance proj_l1 has two parameters, I could also make random permutations for lambda in order to make sure that the function works for any pair of input arguments
+For instance proj_l1 has two parameters, but I test with a fixed value for lambda.
+I could make random permutations for lambda in order to make sure that the function works for any pair of input arguments
 - better comment.
 C++ code contains only matlab code as for comment. functions and functions headers should properly be documented, in C/C++ fashion
 - improve porting.
 Not all code path are implemented in C++.
 For instance, proj_l1 behaves differently whether the pos parameter is true or not.
 I only coded the true case, as demo_lasso.m and demo_full.m set the pos parameter to true.